Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Empirical results and discussion

-For both data sets, across all cross-sectional and temporal levels, LR-BU-CT was the optimal cross-temporal reconciliation method.
-However, for Data Set A, GB-BU-CT was optimal across all temporal aggregations at the aggregated turbine model level and for power delivered to the grid.
-GB produced suboptimal base forecasts compared to LR at the 10-minutely level, as shown in Table \ref{tab:results_ct_1}.
-However, when these base forecasts were aggregated in a bottom-up cross-temporal method, it became optimal at forecasting power generated by aggregated turbine models and power delivered to the grid.
-For Data Set B, LR-BU-CT was optimal for all levels.
-A comparison of the forecasting performance across all cross-sectional and temporal aggregations is shown in Figure \ref{fig:avgrelrmse_temp}.
-As seen, the performance of LR and GB models are much closer and aligned with each other in comparison to cross-section reconciliation results for Data Set A. However, for Data Set B, GB performed significantly worse than LR base forecasts, suggesting greater variability in the applicability of the model to wind farm time series forecasts.
-For Data Set B, LR-OCT performed much worse than Data Set A, however, the relative accuracies of the other reconciliation methods were very similar.
+For both data sets, across all cross-sectional and temporal levels, TCS-WLSV-SHR was the best cross-temporal reconciliation method.
+For Data Set A, LR-TCS-WLSV-SHR was the top-performing across all levels.
+GB produced less accurate base forecasts compared to LR at the 10-minutely level, as shown in Table \ref{tab:results_ct_1}.
+However, when these base forecasts were aggregated in a bottom-up cross-temporal method, it became the top-performing model at forecasting energy generated by aggregated turbine models and energy delivered to the grid.
+For Data Set B, LR-TCS-WLSV-SHR was the top-performing across all levels.
+A comparison of the forecasting performance across all cross-sectional and temporal aggregations is shown in Figures \ref{fig:avgrelrmse_temp}-\ref{fig:avgrelrmse_temp2}.
+As seen, the performance of LR and GB models are much closer and aligned with each other in comparison to cross-sectional reconciliation results for Data Set A. However, for Data Set B, GB performed significantly worse than LR base forecasts, suggesting greater variability in the applicability of the model to wind farm time series forecasts.
+For Data Set B, the relative accuracies of the reconciliation methods were very similar.

 The non-parametric Friedman and post-hoc Nemenyi tests were performed on the cross-temporally reconciled forecasts.
 The results are shown in Figure \ref{fig:nem_cross_temp} for the AvgRelRMSE.
 The Friedman test revealed that there were statistically significant differences in the reconciliation methods for AvgRelRMSE with LR and GB base forecasts.
-For the AvgRelRMSE, LR-OCT, LR-BU-CT and LR-TCS were optimal for reconciliation, with no statistical significant difference between them for Data Set A. For Data Set B, LR-BU-CT and LR-TCS were optimal.
-Across both data sets, LR was optimal over GB base forecasts, and LR-BU-CT performed optimally.
+For the AvgRelRMSE, LR-TCS-WLSV-SHR and GB-TCS-WLSV-SHR were the best methods for reconciliation, with no statistically significant difference between them for Data Set A. For Data Set B, LR-TCS-WLSV-SHR and LR-CT(BU) forecasts were significantly better than the other methods.

-A Nemenyi test was then performed on only the LR base forecasts, which revealed that there was no statistically significant difference between the AvgRelRMSE for the OCT and BU-CT reconciliation methods for Data Set A. Similarly, for Data Set B, there was no statistically significant difference between the AvgRelRMSE for the BU-CT and TCS reconciliation methods.
+A Nemenyi test was then performed on only the LR forecasts, which revealed that there was a statistically significant difference between the AvgRelRMSE for the TCS-WLSV-SHR reconciliation method and the others for Data Set A. However, for Data Set B, there was no statistically significant difference between the AvgRelRMSE for the CT(BU) and TCS-WLSV-SHR reconciliation methods.